RenderKit/oidn/doc/api.md

 world-space or view-space.
 It is recommended to include normal maps to preserve as much detail as possible.

-Just like any other input image, the normal image should be anti-aliased (i.e. by accumulating the normalized normals per pixel).
-The final accumulated normals do not have to be normalized but must be in the [-1, 1] range (i.e. normals mapped to [0, 1] are *not* acceptable and must be remapped to [−1, 1]).

-Similar to the albedo, the normal can be stored for either the first or a subsequent hit (if the first hit has a perfect specular/delta BSDF).

 ![Example normal image obtained using the first hit (the values are actually in [−1, 1] but were mapped to [0, 1] for illustration purposes).][imgMazdaNormalFirstHit]